-We will not agree leave during term time:
+We will not consider applications for leave during term time:

 - at any time in September.
-This is very important as your child needs to settle into their new class as quickly as possible. - during assessment and test periods in the school's calendar affecting your child (KS1 SAT during May, KS2 SATs week in May and the Year 1 Statutory Phonic Tests in June) - when a pupil's attendance record already includes any level of unauthorised absence or they have already been granted authorised leave within that academic year.
+This is very important as your child needs to settle into their new class as quickly as possible. - during assessment and test periods in the school's calendar affecting your child. - when a pupil's attendance record already includes any level of unauthorised absence or they have already been granted authorised leave within that academic year.